cybercongress/cybertensor-developer-docs/docs/glossary.md

 The importance assigned to each subnet by the root network validators, used to determine the percentage allocation of PUSSY to each subnet.

-### Subtensor

-A Cybertensor object that handles interactions with the Subtensor blockchain, whether it is a local, testchain, or mainchain.

-### Subtensor Blockchain

-The underlying blockchain technology of the Cybertensor network that records transactions, rankings, and the distribution of rewards.

 ### Sudo

 A privileged key for administrative actions.